In election year, German unions eye more robust wage gains

 "The overall climate should foster higher wage increases," said Eckart Tuchtfeld, an economist at Commerzbank, pointing to the federal election in September and a simmering debate about income inequality in Germany.

-Years of wage restraint, combined with labour market reforms, has helped turn Germany - once described as the "sick man of Europe" - into an economic success story.
+Years of wage restraint, combined with labor market reforms, has helped turn Germany - once described as the "sick man of Europe" - into an economic success story.

 But German paychecks have begun to creep higher.
 In 2012 IG Metall, an industrial union which is negotiating for around 4.3 million industrial workers this year, clinched its biggest pay rise in 20 years - a 4.3 percent wage hike over 13 months.